fnalacceleratormodeling/synergia2/wiki/build.md

     # support MPI parallelism.
     # We install the gcc product to obtain gfortran; see below regarding the use of g++.
     brew install gcc hdf5 fftw3 libomp numpy mpi4py pybind11

-    # We recommend a python virtual environment for managing module
+    # We recommend a python virtual environment for managing module versions.
-    # versions.
-We use Homebrew for what we can, and pip for what we must.
-    # Create this virtual environment in the directory in which you will
-    # build synergia2.
     python3 -m venv --system-site-packages synergia-env
     source synergia-env/bin/activate
     python3 -m pip install --upgrade pip
     python3 -m pip install pytest pyparsing matplotlib cython

-    # We do not install h5py because the pip-installed version may not use a version of HDF5
+    # We do not install h5py using pip because the pip-installed version may not
-    # that matches what we have from Homebrew.
-Instead, we build our own from source.
+    # not use a version of HDF5 that matches what we have from the package manager.
-    mkdir tmp
+    i# Instead, we build our own from source. mkdir tmp
     cd tmp
     wget https://github.com/h5py/h5py/archive/refs/tags/3.6.0.tar.gz # check for the most recent version